 Qualifying the Bar Exam:

-The bar exam is a final block which needs to be cleared in order to be eligible to provide legal assistance to people.
+The bar exam is a final block that needs to be cleared in order to be eligible to provide legal assistance to people.
 Clearing the Bar exam helps a person gets a license to practice.
 This is what makes a lawyer an advocate (Yes, there is a difference) who is then governed by the Advocates Act, 1961.
 The bar exam also called as All India Bar Examination

 Please note, a person enrolls himself in the state bar council, i.e., state-based enrolment.
 However, a person can get his name transferred from one state to another but can have enrolment in two states.